exyi/coberec/docs/thesis/approaches.md

 Yet, in our experience, it not used very widely, since C# programmers do not want to lose their type safety.
 However, many libraries, including one of the most popular JSON (de)serializer, Newtonsoft.Json, supports it -- we can simply declare `dynamic myObject = JObject.Parse(myJson)` and use it as we would in JavaScript (see the [documentation for more details](https://www.newtonsoft.com/json/help/html/QueryJsonDynamic.htm))

+Note that other dynamically typed languages provide similar concepts.
+For brevity we however discuss in detail only Javascript and C#.

 ## C# 9 Source Generators

 C# is going to have an API for integrating source code generators into the compiler.